Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

 It was the third day, and we were flying to Pokhara after breakfast.
 The flight was only delayed by fifteen minutes.
 Despite the flight route being cloudy, it was a smooth flight despite the monsoon season.
 We collected our baggage, got to our vehicle, and went to our hotel.
 We went for a walk after checking into the hotel and had lunch at the Lakeside.

 The family got their first taste of Thakali Dal bhat.
 The Thakali are an ethnic group of people who live by the Kali Gandaki river (Thak Khola) valley.
-Their womenfolk are renowned innkeepers and are known to make the most delicious Nepali staple of Dal-bhat which consist of rice, lentil soup, vegetable curry, chicken or goat curry accompanied by some sour/spicy pickles.
-They loved their first taste of Nepali Thali (set) meal.
+Their womenfolk are renowned innkeepers and are known to make the most delicious Nepali staple of Dal-bhat which consists of rice, lentil soup, vegetable curry, chicken, or goat curry accompanied by some sour/spicy pickles.
+They loved their first taste of the Nepali Thali (set) meal.

 The parents, Shankar, and Priya along with their two daughters, Shruthi and Smrithi, were quite energetic and wanted to do more rather than just chill out by the Lakeside in Pokhara.
 I arranged for a van to take us to see a few sights in Pokhara.
 We started by visiting Bindabasini temple, witnessed the Seti river gorge, Davie’s fall.
 The Davies waterfall was impressive as the volume of water was tremendous due to the monsoon season.
 Finally, we went down Gupteshwor Mahadev cave that was cooling with the breeze caused by the pouring Davie’s fall on the opposite side.
 We returned to the Lakeside and parted ways after planning to meet up at the restaurant at 6.30am for our breakfast as we had an early flight to Jomsom.